rackerlabs/design-system/_component_design/table-expansion.md

 ### Composition

-A table that includes explanatory text contains the following elements:
+A single-level expanded table contains the following elements:

-- **Expand (required)**: The table row expands when the user clicks the angle-down icon.
+- **Vertical expand (required)**: The table row expands when the user clicks the angle-down icon.
-- **Explanatory text (required)**: Explanatory text appears when the table row expands.
-Text can be a single line or can wrap to multiple lines.
+- **Content area (required)**: The content area can contain explanatory text, such as a description, or key-value pairs.
+You can add a single line of text, or wrap text to multiple lines.
+If the expanded row shows key-value pairs, limit the number of key-value pairs to eight.
 - **Supporting explanatory text (optional)**: You can add supporting text, such as the date and time a comment was updated.
-- **Collapse (required)**: The table row collapses when the user clicks the angle-up icon.
+- **Vertical collapse (required)**: The table row collapses when the user clicks the angle-up icon.

 {% endcolumn %}